CK-NA/ES_Relex_ShelfEdgeLabel_SIIMPSFileExtract/README.md

 )
 ORDER BY source_file_name DESC;
 ```
-__ForEach Loop: For Each Unprocessed Source File__
+__Step: ForEach Loop: For Each Unprocessed Source File__

 __Data Flow Task: Get Data and Output to CSV__

 __OLE DB Source:__

-Selection based on query variable, where the SourceFileName variable and the SysInsertedDt variable are populated from the previous query
+Selection based on query variable, where the SourceFileName variable and the SysInsertedDt variable are populated from the previous query in the ForEach loop
 ```
 "EXEC dbo.SSIS_RelexShelfEdgeLabelExtract @sourceFileName = '" + @[User::SourceFileName] + "', @sysInsertedDt = '" + @[User::SysInsertedDt] + "';"
 ```